"NeXT WorkStation.. The Savior of Macintosh"

 - Other Doom-like games such as Heretic, Strife, and Hexen

-Tim Berners-Lee and Robert Cailliau used a NeXT at CERN to develop the world's first web server (CERN HTTPd) and the world's first web browser (WorldWideWeb).
+NeXT made history as the platform on which Tim Berners-Lee and Robert Cailliau created the world’s first web server (CERN httpd) and web browser (WorldWideWeb) at CERN.

 ■ NeXT & NeXTCube